Sachin19/seq2seq-con/README.md

 ## Acknowledgements

-This code base has been adapted from [open-NMT](https://github.com/OpenNMT/OpenNMT-py) toolkit scripts/compare_mt.py has been taken from [here](https://github.com/neulab/compare-mt)
+This code base has been adapted from [open-NMT](https://github.com/OpenNMT/OpenNMT-py) toolkit.

+scripts/compare_mt.py has been taken from [here](https://github.com/neulab/compare-mt)